Beyond Bootcamps: What American IT Is Missing

 Conclusion: Professionalism as a Mission

-Such a "guild culture" could be reborn today not as closed guilds but as strong communities of practice, long-term mentorship programmes, and personal accountability for the code we hand to the next generation.
-In the AI era these communities will be the bedrock of professionalism.
+Such a “guild culture” can be reborn today not as closed guilds, but as strong communities of practice, long-term mentorship programs, and personal responsibility for the code we hand to the next generation.
+In the AI era, these communities will become the foundation of professionalism.